xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

    ```
    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/desired-capabilities-for-chromechrome-headless/KS-DC-Start-Chrome-incognito.png" width="70%" alt="Open Chrome in incognito">

-3. You can also combine many desired capabilites for starting a browser as follows:
+3. You can also combine many desired capabilities for starting a browser as follows:

    <table>
    <thead>